 When used in combination with carboplatin and pemetrexed, Rybrevant should be administered after carboplatin and pemetrexed in the following order: pemetrexed, carboplatin and then Rybrevant.
 See section 5.1 and the manufacturer's prescribing information for dosing instructions for carboplatin and pemetrexed.

 Every 2 weeks

-The recommended dosages of Rybrevant monotherapy is provided in Table 2 (see below "Infusion rates" and Table 6).
+The recommended dosages of Rybrevant monotherapy or in combination with lazertinib is provided in Table 2 (see below "Infusion rates" and Table 6).

 Table 2: Recommended dosage of Rybrevant every 2 weeks